wjorgensen/AptosPixel/cache/README.md

 This will start:
 - The API service on port 3005
-- Redis cache on port 6379
+- PostgreSQL database on port 5432

 ## How It Works

-This service caches pixel data from the Aptos blockchain PixelBoard contract.
+This service stores pixel data from the Aptos blockchain PixelBoard contract.
 It:
-1. Maintains a local Redis cache of the entire pixel board
+1. Maintains a local PostgreSQL database of the entire pixel board
 2. Listens for blockchain events (PixelBoughtEvent and PixelUpdatedEvent)
-3. Automatically updates the cache when pixels are bought or updated
+3. Automatically updates the database when pixels are bought or updated
 4. Provides fast API access to the current state of the pixel board

 ### Event Listening

-The cache listens to two types of events from the Aptos smart contract:
+The system listens to two types of events from the Aptos smart contract:
 - `PixelBoughtEvent`: Triggered when a new pixel is purchased
 - `PixelUpdatedEvent`: Triggered when an existing pixel is updated

-When these events occur, the cache is automatically updated without requiring any API calls.
+When these events occur, the database is automatically updated without requiring any API calls.

 ## API Endpoints